Sriramkumar-S/revise-react/README.md

 ## useState vs useReducer

-    Scenario                            useState                                useReducer
+### useState

-1. Type of State                    Numbers, string, boolean                Arrays and objects
+1. Type of State - Numbers, string, boolean

-2. Number of state transitions      Lower no of setState to be              More no of repetion of updates to
+2. Number of state transitions - Lower no of setState to be implemented (one or two)
+3. Related state transition - When related state variables needs to be updated based one scenario like either success or failure, then useState is not recommended
+4. Business logic - When updating the value doesn't involve any complex computations
+5. Local vs Global - useState is used only for maitaining Local state

+### useReducer
+1. Type of State - Arrays and objects
-                                    implemented (one or two)                to be done (like more than 5)
+2. Number of state transitions - More no of repetion of updates to be done (like more than 5)

-3. Related state transition         When related state variables needs      useReducer is recommended when to be updated based one scenario        there are multiple variables which like either success or failure,         are related and needs to be then useState is not recommended        updated based on particular scenario
+3. Related state transition - useReducer is recommended when there are multiple variables which are related and needs to be updated based on particular scenario

-4. Business logic                   When updating the value doesn't         When complex computations or involve any complex computations        business logics needs to be implemented before updating
+4. Business logic - When complex computations or business logics needs to be implemented before updating

-5. Local vs Global                  useState is used only for               useReducer is used for maintaining maitaining Local state                  Global state, it is sometimes combined with useContext hook to implement this.
+5. Local vs Global - useReducer is used for maintaining Global state, it is sometimes combined with useContext hook to implement this.

+## useCallback Hook
+    - One of the performance optimization techniques used in react is using the useCallback Hook.
+    - It is used when passing a callback function to a performance optimized component where referential equality is implemented.
+    - It memoizes the callback function which is passed as prop to the child components.
+    - syntax
+        const funcName = useCallback(() => {}, [dependencies])